 Get support from loved ones

-Remember the five key steps to coping with stress as explained above.
-Work with an effective search schedule and come up with a working strategy.
+Remember the five critical steps to coping with stress, as explained above.
+Work with an active search schedule and come up with a working strategy.
 Don’t be weighed down by rejections – it’s all part of the process.
 Adopt a positive attitude and derive support from your loved ones.